EnigmaCurry/d.rymcg.tech/mailu/README.md

    that forwards mail for an entire domain.
  * You need to install [traefik](../traefik) and [wireguard](../wireguard).
  * You will need a domain name for your mail server, with a DNS `A` record (eg.
    `mail.example.com`) pointed to your Traefik server's IP address.
+The `MX` records should be pointing to your upstream mail provider.
+Do not add any `MX` records for your private mailu instance.

 ## Network diagram